bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Algebra, Vols 1 and 2" by Knapp.
 * "Basic Algebraic Geometry, Vols 1 and 2" by Shafarevich.
 * "Algebraic Geometry, Vols 1 and 2" by Gortz, Wedhorn.
+* "Linear Operators, Vols 1 to 3" by Dunford, Swartz.